 - Currently, there is no cure for Fragile X syndrome nor are there any definitive treatments other than helping the individual develop to their maximal potential through education; therapies such as speech, language, behavioral, and physical; and other therapies.
 Fragile X detects FMR1 DNA (PCR or Southern blot methods)

 - Medication therapy may only help certain individuals with certain severe problems and should be prescribed only by the patients' doctors; there is no medication that can cure Fragile X syndrome.

 - Adults with Fragile X syndrome may benefit from a team approach to help the patient adjust to independent living, if possible.

-- If a family member has been diagnosed with Fragile X syndrome, other family members may want to be tested to determine if they carry a Fragile X chromosome; there are several accurate DNA tests available for gene testing and for quantizing the amount of FMRP produced.
+- IIf a family member has been diagnosed with Fragile X syndrome, other family members may want to be tested to determine if they carry a Fragile X chromosome; there are several accurate DNA tests available for gene testing (see above) and for determining the amount of FMRP produced.
 Prenatal tests are also available.

 - Research is ongoing; gene therapy, gene activation, and FMRP replacement therapy are several areas that may lead to treatments, or possible cure or prevention, in the future.

 - Several national organizations may provide additional information on Fragile X syndrome (for example, American Association on Mental Retardation and the National Institute of Child Health and Human Development).

 Viewers share their comments

 Fragile X Syndrome - Experience Question: Please describe your experience with fragile x syndrome.